AmbrogioMB/AmbrogioMB.github.io/README.md

 * [7th AIROYoung Workshop](https://ayw2023.di.unimi.it/).

+[Presentation](https://raw.githubusercontent.com/AmbrogioMB/AmbrogioMB.github.io/main/airo.pdf) I used for the workshop.

  <!--- **Conferences where i presented the work *t.b.a.* :** --->

 <!--- * t.b.a. --->
 <!--- * t.b.a. --->

+## Visiting periods

+**TU Delft**

+I spent one month from mid-April to mid-May 2023 in [TU Delft](https://www.tudelft.nl/) as a guest of the [STAR Lab](https://starlab.ewi.tudelft.nl/) working on AI and optimization with Dr. Neil Yorke-Smith.
+The funding for my visiting period was provided by [TAILOR](https://tailor-network.eu/).

 ## Publications